Rulebook (17th Edition)

 Counters

-A counter is an element, generally represented by arbitrary objects such as coins or Poker ships, which can be placed on an in-play minion, preparing an effect for future use.
-It stays on the minion it is placed on until either the minion is moved to a zone other than the battlefield, an ability removes the counter, or the counter's effect is triggered.
+A counter is an element, generally represented by arbitrary objects such as coins or Poker ships, which can be placed on an on-field minion, preparing an effect for future use.
+It stays on the minion it is placed on until either the minion is moved to a zone other than the battlefield, or the counter is removed by some other means.

-There are several different types of counters, each of which has a different effect.
-These effects broadly are classified into two categories: proactive counter effects, and reactive counter effects.
+There are several different types of counters, each of which has a different effect which can be triggered by popping it.
+To pop a counter is to remove it and then trigger its effect – execute it as described in this section for the respective counter type.
+Counter effects are broadly classified into two categories: proactive counter effects, and reactive counter effects.

 - A proactive counter effect starts a chain or, alternatively, responds to existing chain, similar to abilities.
 However, it can be triggered in any phase of any player's turn, restricted only by chain rules.
 See Chains for more information.